-Although that sticker price may come as a bit of a shock; as far as home espresso machines go the Breville BES870BSXL holds on tightly to the top spot thanks to its superior build quality and long list of premium features.
+Although that sticker price may come as a bit of a shock; as far as home espresso machines go the Breville BES870BSXL semi-automatic espresso machine holds on tightly to the top spot thanks to its superior build quality and a long list of premium features.

-The Breville BES870BSXL guarantees you the best cup of coffee you’ll taste from a machine under $1,000, thanks in large part to its combination of mid-tier pricing and top-tier features.
+The Breville BES870BSXL is one of the best espresso machines and guarantees you the best cup of coffee you’ll taste from a machine under $1,000, thanks in large part to its combination of mid-tier pricing and top-tier features.
 The next level up is the Breville Oracle, but what if you’re only looking to get started in the world of espresso, rather than dominate it straight out of the gate?

 Price: $154.00 | Features: Automatic milk steamer, one-touch control panel, separate milk reservoir